-In fact, sometimes you might want to build a custom HTML page or use pages from an older website and then add them to WordPress — and, that's perfectly okay.
+Why upload HTML files to WordPress?
 If you're building or growing a WordPress website, importing HTML files and pages can save you significant time when setting up your website or when adding new, customized content.
+Sometimes you might want to build a custom HTML page or use pages from an older website and then add them to WordPress.

 In this post, we'll show you how to add your HTML files and pages to your WordPress site.

 - How to Upload an HTML File to WordPress

 - How to Add an HTML Page to WordPress